tight-disguise/UE-Game-Developer-Course/README.md

 * optional: add statistics UI (number of producers, number of consumers, items processed)
 * optional: add possibility to add/remove producers/consumers dynamically

+## 07. Hangman Game
+Home Assignment No. 7:
+* implement Hangman word guessing game
+* use Git to track changes
+* word list should be read from file
+* optional: introduce score system based on how fast user guesses a word and number of guesses left
+* optional: introduce high scores system with data stored in file
 ___
 All code written by Hubert Pitura (hpitura@gmail.com)